project-march/ProjectMarch/doc/march_packages/march_realsense_reader.rst

 The package publisher several debug pointclouds and markers, these topics are purely for visualisation:

 */camera/preprocessed_cloud* (sensor_msgs::PointCloud2)
   The pointcloud outputted by the `preprocessor`.
-This cloud containts only the points in a xy-plane, and has a lower point density than the original cloud.
+This cloud contains only the points part of a locally roughly flat area, and has a lower point density than the original cloud and is transformed to the frame id specified by the /camera/process_pointcloud service.

 */camera/region_cloud* (pcl::PointCloud<pcl::PointXYZRGB>)
   This topic contains a single region cloud, created by the `region_creator`.
 The points in the cloud are grouped into a 'region', indicated by a colour for every region.
+Red points are not part of any region.

 */camera/hull_marker_list* (visualization_msgs::Marker)
   Markers that visualise the boundary of regions.
 This boundary is created using a convex or concave hull.
 This hull is used to determine the possible foot locations.

 */camera/foot_locations_marker_array* (visualization_msgs::MarkerArray)
-  Markers that indicate the points in the `preprocessed_cloud`, for which is it possible to move the foot of the exoskeleton.
-The most optimal of these locations is highlighted.
+  Markers that visualize the steps of the parameter determiner.
+The optional foot locations are in blue, the possible locations are in green and the optimal location is highlighted in white.

 Services
 ^^^^^^^^
 */camera/process_pointcloud*
   Calls upon the `march_realsense_reader`.
-Outputs the `gait_parameters` from which a parametric gait can be constructed.
+Outputs the `gait_parameters` from which a parametric gait can be constructed. requires the selected gait and the frame id to transform the point cloud to.

 Parameters
 ^^^^^^^^^^